M-o-a-T/moat-kv/docs/source/extend.rst

 Command line helper
 ===================

-DistKV commands follow a standard scheme (TODO some don't yet):
+MoaT-KV commands follow a standard scheme (TODO some don't yet):

 * what kind of object do you want to affect
 * the name of the object to affect (or create)